Tick Spraying For Yards

 Tick spraying for yards requires a skilled pest control specialist.
 Property owners can depend on 603 Pest Control Services™ as their local certified tick control solution to provide safe and professional services.
 We perform regular tick yard spraying that results in fast and effective tick control for your family.

 Tick Spraying Near You From Our Main Office in Hooksett, NH

 Adult ticks are most active from March to mid-May, and from mid-August to November.
 However, they can be active anytime the temperature is above freezing.
 During colder months, most ticks take shelter in leaf litter and lay dormant until Spring.
 Adult deer ticks (black-legged ticks), however, remain active year-round.

-Tick Spraying Solutions
+Spraying For Ticks Solutions

 How to Identify Tick Activity Around Your Home or Property

 Deer ticks, like other ticks, have flat bodies.
 They have six legs in the larval stage, and adult and nymph deer ticks have eight legs.

 An unfed adult female black-legged tick is approximately 3-5 millimeters long and red and brown in color.